jerielizabeth/jerielizabeth.github.io/_posts/2017-04-27-Extract-Text-from-PDFs.md

             o.write(text)
 ```

+You can run this code locally using [the Jupyter Notebook](https://github.com/jerielizabeth/Gospel-of-Health-Notebooks/blob/d6522da8a9ce7e31cb4f08bade7f6762b13463df/module-2/corpus-creation/Extracting%20Text%20from%20PDFs.ipynb).
+Setup instructions are available in the project README.

+---

 [^1]: Marshall McLuhan, *Understanding Media: The Extensions of Man.* MIT Press Edition.
 Cambridge, MA: The MIT Press, 1994. p.
 204.